MYSTERY SHOT: Where's that in Steele County?

-In fact, that — the master gardeners, not my hint — was something Pamela Larsen talked about in submitting this photo.
-More about that in a minute.

-Alas, that’s not what the photo was.
-But if you look closely at the photo you can see what looks like an actual garden with the little signs posted to tell what crops are planted there.
-In fact, that’s what it is.

-The Mystery Shot for June 22, 2019, was the sign next to the Steele County Community Garden on Alexander Drive SW in Owatonna, near Riverland Community College.
+The Mystery Shot for June 29, 2019, was one of the plaques on the Bohemian National Cemetery monument.

-“The University of Minnesota Extension-Steele County Master Gardeners are the ‘gatekeepers’ of this community garden.
-Lots are rented to community members who have a desire to grow vegetables and flowers but don’t have the space at their own home.
-Sometimes, a lot is rented as an extension of their own home garden.
-If interested in what the Steele County Master Gardeners do in the community, please see their Facebook page: https://www.facebook.com/SteeleCoMasterGardeners/.”

-Correctly identifying the Mystery Shot were Ed Drake and Kim Miller; and Jim and Mat Joachim.
+Correctly identifying the Mystery Shot were Barb DeMars; and Dan and Kim Stursa.
+And perhaps a few more.

 Submit your answers